Arthritis and Joint Pain: What You Should Know

 5. Radiofrequency Ablation – A minimally invasive method that uses heat to reduce nerve pain signals.

-These procedures are performed in a controlled, medical environment and follow strict safety protocols.
+These procedures performed in a controlled, medical environment and follow strict safety protocols.

 Long Term Pain Procedures Injuries